Heckler & Koch HK21: HK21E

 The "E" simply stands for "Export" model.
 They use STANAG rather than HK proprietary magazines and come with different optics than German military models.

-The E model is a thoroughly revised variant aimed to improve the reliability, efficiency and service life of the weapon.
+The "E model" is a thoroughly revised variant aimed to improve the reliability, efficiency and service life of the HK21.
 For this the length of the receiver was increased by 25 mm to provide additional recoil length for the bolt group.
 The recoil reduction improved accuracy of fire.
 Reinforcing bars were added to the receiver to provide additional strength and a guaranteed 60,000 rounds minimum service life.
 The bolt head, extractor and locking roller holder were completely redesigned as were the bolt carrier and recoil spring assembly, belt feed unit, buffer, barrel and trigger group.
 The redesigned belt feed mechanism transports the ammunition belt in two steps reducing stress on the feed and ammunition belt.

-Compared to the older HK21A1 and HK11A1, the modernized "Export" weapons also feature a longer barrel shroud, extended by 94 mm towards the front, which also resulted in a longer sight radius; the barrel extension was modified (the HK21E also received a longer barrel); a burst fire mode was incorporated into the trigger group as the fourth selector setting (3-round burst); a polymer barrel handle was added; space for a cleaning kit was added in the grip; the rear sight was modified with an adjustable drum; a bipod with a 3-position height adjustment and 30-degree tilt mechanisms replaced the simple folding bipod; the feed mechanism was modified to provide continuous feeding (by moving the belt in two stages, during both forward and rear movement of the bolt), a forward assist for silent loading was provided and the machine guns were adapted to use NATO-standard optical sight mounts.
+Compared to the older HK21A1 and HK11A1, the modernized "Export" machine guns also feature a longer barrel shroud, extended by 94 mm towards the front, which also resulted in a longer sight radius; the barrel extension was modified (the HK21E also received a longer barrel); a burst fire mode was incorporated into the trigger group as the fourth selector setting (3-round burst); a polymer barrel handle was added; space for a cleaning kit was added in the grip; the rear sight was modified with an adjustable drum; a bipod with a 3-position height adjustment and 30-degree tilt mechanisms replaced the simple folding bipod; the feed mechanism was modified to provide continuous feeding (by moving the belt in two stages, during both forward and rear movement of the bolt), a forward assist for silent loading was provided and the machine guns were adapted to use NATO-standard optical sight mounts.

 When employed in the light machine gun (infantry assault) role, the HK21E stores its ammunition belt in a 100-round sheet metal container, fastened to the bottom of the feed mechanism (as in the HK21A1).
-The ability to use G3 or STANAG (for HK23E) box or drum magazines is available with an optional feed module kit that consists of the bolt, recoil spring and belt feed module or magazine well.
+The ability to use Heckler & Koch G3 or STANAG (for HK23E) box or drum magazines is available with an optional feed module kit that consists of the bolt, recoil spring and belt feed module or magazine well.

 When employed in the belt-fed medium machine gun (fire support) role the HK21E provides a cook-off rate in excess of 1,000 rounds fired in quick succession.
 The shock-absorbing tripod weighs 10.5 kg.

+HK23

+The HK23 is a belt-fed light machine gun variant, chambered in 5.56×45mm NATO cartridge.

+The HK23A1 is an improved variant, and Heckler & Koch's response to changing requirements in the U.S. Army's SAW program in the mid-1970s.

+The HK23E is a further developed and modernised export variant.